 Any load carried on the vehicle will affect the handling, stability and braking distance of the vehicle.
 Do not exceed the load limits of the vehicle, including the weight of operator, cargo, accessories and trailer tongue weight.
-Always make sure the load is secured, properly distributed and cannot interfere with your proper control.
 Always be aware that the "load" may slide or fall off and create an accident.
-Avoid loads that may protrude sideways and get snagged or caught in brush or other obstacles.